Kristina01111000/Drws_site/README.md

 - added w3 total cache score: 70! good
 - removed autooptimize: score: 57, reactivated it
 - readded the redirect : score: 66 ok, but not good
-- look for a redirect plugin?  -> looks like peepso redirect is the best for peepso
+- look for a redirect plugin?  -> looks like peepso redirect is the best for a peepso site

 To do:
 - manually size images, change img file types?
-- research redirect plugin? peepso redirect might be the problem

-- can manually (in peepso) direct members to a page after login
+- can manually (in peepso) direct members to a page after login, would this be better combined with the different promo page?